zhangxin511/platform-api-docs/funding/billing_agreements.rst

             "MoneyMovementAccountId": "123",
             "StartingDate": "2015-01-01T00:00:00Z",
             "EndingDate": "2015-01-01T00:00:00Z",
-            "Status": "ACTIVE",
+            "Status": "Approved",
             "RemainingBalance": 1000.00
         }
     ]

 **Status values:**

-- **ACTIVE**: The user has accepted the agreement and the agreement can be used for processing autodraft payments.
+- **Approved**: The user has accepted the agreement and the agreement can be used for processing autodraft payments.
-- **CANCELLED**: The user did not accept the agreement during the creation process.
+- **Pending**: The user has not yet acceptted the agreement.
-- **DEACTIVATED**: The user accepted the agreement but later deactivated it via the provider.
+- **Cancelled**: The user accepted the agreement but later deactivated it via the provider.

 Get single billing agreement